Table Of Contents

 Noting these little things and telling your doctor know might speed things up and help them make the correct diagnosis.

-- Health problems such as appendicitis, ulcers, and Chron’s disease can cause pain around belly button.
+- Health problems such as appendicitis, ulcers, and Chron’s disease can cause pain around the belly button.

 - Women can experience belly pain during pregnancy, due to menstrual cramps or as a result of an ovarian cyst.